Examination Process

 Retailer Authentication

-The AMA has approved the Australian memorabilia retailer, Sports Online to use certificates on products they have for sale.
-For clarity purposes, products from this retailer may come with an Australian Memorabilia Association Certificate of Authenticity but has not been examined by the AMA.
+At times in the past the AMA had approved a few Australian memorabilia retailers to use certificates on their products.
+For clarity purposes, products from those retailers may come with an Australian Memorabilia Association Certificate of Authenticity but has not been examined by the AMA.
 The wording on the certificate would read, “This item has been approved by the Australian Memorabilia Association…” and is unlikely to have an image accompany the item in the online database.

 When an item is examined physically by the AMA the Certificate would read “This item has been examined by one or more of the Australian Memorabilia Association experts…” and would be accompanied by an image of the item in the online database.